Margin of Safety – Chapter 20 – The Intelligent Investor Book Review

 This is Part 8 of our book review of The Intelligent Investor, Revised Edition, Updated with New Commentary by Jason Zweig (affiliate link).
 Part 8 covers Chapter 20 – Margin of Safety as the Central Concept of Investment.

-You may find the Introduction and relevant links at:
+You may find the Introduction and relevant links at: The Intelligent Investor Book Review in 30 Minutes.

 The margin of safety for an investment is the difference between the real or fundamental value and the price you pay.
 The goal of the value investor is pay less (hopefully, much less) than the real value.

 Here is an example of exponentially higher returns.
 You have estimated the fundamental value of a stock to be $50 and you purchase it with a 20% margin of safety ($40).
 If your stock reaches your fundamental value you have a 25% return ($50 divided by $40).
-However if you purchased the stock with a 50% margin of safety ($25), you have a 100% profit ($50 divided by $25).
+However if you purchased the stock with a 50% margin ($25), you have a 100% profit ($50 divided by $25).

 Function of Margin of Safety